Immigration to New Zealand: Tightening immigration criteria

 In March 2012, a draft paper leaked to the New Zealand Labour Party showed that Immigration New Zealand was planning to create a two-tier system which would favour wealthy immigrants over poor ones who spoke little or no English.
 This means that applications from parents sponsored by their higher income children, or those who bring a guaranteed income or funds, would be processed faster than other applications.

 During the 2017 New Zealand general election the New Zealand First party campaigned on cutting net immigration to 10,000 per year.
 NZ First leader Winston Peters said that unemployed New Zealanders would be trained to take jobs as the number is reduced, and the number of older immigrants will be limited, with more encouraged to settle in the regions.
+Labour Party leader Jacinda Ardern also advocated a lower rate of immigration, suggesting a drop of around 20,000–30,000.
+Calling it an "infrastructure issue", she said that "there hasn't been enough planning about population growth, we haven't necessarily targeted our skill shortages properly".

 According to Statistics New Zealand estimates, New Zealand's net migration (long-term arrivals minus long-term departures) in the June 2016/17 year was 72,300.
 That was up from 38,300 in the June 2013/14 year.
 Of those migrants specifying a region of settlement, 61 percent settled in the Auckland region.
+New Zealand's net migration for the year ending March 2020 was a record 91,900 people.